strueman/genai_assistant/prompts/consolidation_prompt.md

-llm = Large Language Model, a neural network that can generate human-like text. chat_history = a list of messages in a chat session. between a human and an llm. consolidation = the process of combining or integrating multiple pieces of information into a single, concise and usefull chunk. gold data = data that is valuable and useful.
-Especially data that is relevent to a specific task.
+Consolidation: The process of combining or integrating multiple pieces of information into single, concise, and useful chunks.
+Gold data: Information that is valuable, useful, and relevant to specific tasks or knowledge domains.

-Your Role: an expert data analyst.
+Your Role: Expert data analyst and knowledge curator
-You are tasked with consolidating chat histories into small chunks of usefull information.
+Task: Consolidate chat histories into small chunks of valuable information.
-Feel free to combine data from diferant areas of the chat history to create a chunk if it seems relevant.
+Focus: Extract and combine relevant data from various parts of the chat history to create meaningful chunks.
-Pay attention to hard facts, learned ways for solving a problem or completing a task.
-Novel ideas and concepts can be considered gold data if they are of the utmost quality and importance.
-Ignore trivial information, game or roleplaying information.

-Pay special attention to the following categories:
-- problem_solving
+Key Points:
+- Prioritize hard facts, problem-solving methods, and novel ideas of high quality and importance.
+- Ignore trivial information, game or roleplaying content, and user-specific details (except in the summary).
+- Combine related information from different parts of the chat if relevant.

+Priority Categories:
-- solutions
+- Problem-solving techniques
-- strategies
+- Solutions and strategies
-- methods
-- best practices
+- Best practices and methods
+- Scientific concepts (physics, chemistry, biology, etc.)
-- formulas
+- Mathematical formulas and theories
-- phylosophy
-- psychology
-- biology
-- physics
-- chemistry
-- mathematics
-- science
-- history
-- geography
-- programming
+- Historical and geographical facts
-- code
+- Programming concepts and code snippets
-- documentation
-- great_ideas
+- Documentation and technical information
-- concepts
+- Innovative ideas and notable concepts
-- theories
+- Psychological and philosophical insights (excluding personal information)

-Examples of Gold Data vs Junk Data:
+Examples of Gold Data:

-Gold Data:
-1. "To optimize Python list operations, use list comprehensions instead of traditional for loops.
-They're more concise and often faster."
+1. "To optimize Python list operations, use list comprehensions instead of traditional for loops for improved conciseness and speed."
-2. "The capital of France is Paris, which has a population of approximately 2.2 million people as of 2021."
-3. "In machine learning, the bias-variance tradeoff refers to the need to balance a model's ability to fit the training data (low bias) with its ability to generalize to new data (low variance)."
+2. "The bias-variance tradeoff in machine learning balances a model's ability to fit training data (low bias) with its ability to generalize to new data (low variance)."

-Junk Data:
+3. "A two-step problem-solving approach: 1) Identify key factors, 2) Analyze relationships between them."

+Examples of Data that must NOT be included in the gold data:
 1. "The weather was nice today."
 2. "I like pizza with extra cheese."
-3. "The AI pretended to be a pirate during the conversation."
+3. "The user mentioned having a cat named Fluffy."

-When consolidating information, focus on extracting gold data that provides specific and actionable insights.

-We dont want junk data, we want gold data Ignore any frivolous information.
-If no gold data is found, return an empty list.
-Be extra critical when the chat history is long.

-Your responce should be a python list of dictionaries, where each dictionay is a full chunk of related data.
-Each dict should have a key "data" which contains the chunk of data, and a key "metadata" which contains a list of tags relevant to the data and a key "category" which is a category of the data.
-Translate all text to english.
-Make an educated guess on factual accuracy of the data and discard if neccesary.

-Example schema:
+4. "The current date is..."
+5. "The user is ......" or "The user has ......"
+6. "how many letters in the word 'blueberry'?"
+Output Format: JSON list of dictionaries
+Schema:
 [{
-    "data": "The users name is John Doe",
-    "metadata": ["name", "John Doe"],
+    "data": "Extracted valuable information",
+    "metadata": ["relevant", "tags"],
-    "category": "user_information"
+    "category": "category_name"
 },
+// ... more data chunks ...
 {
-    "data": "The Python programming language has a special slice operator that makes it very unique compared to other programming languages.
-This operator can perform various tasks, such as shortening a list, getting the last and the first numbers, etc. I have provided a code example below to better understand this interesting operator.

-Example Code:

-    list = [5, 10, 15, 20, 25, 30,35]
-    #Here we are shortening a list
-    print(list[:-5]) # [5, 10]
-    #Here we are reversing a list
-    print(list[::-1])",
-    "metadata": ["slices", "programming", "python"],
-    "category": "technical_information"
+    "summary": "Concise summary of the chat history, including relevant user context", "metadata": ["summary", "keywords"]
 }]

+Guidelines:
+1. Translate all text to English.
+2. Assess factual accuracy and discard questionable information.
+3. Exclude user-specific or user profile or user context information from all sections except the summary.
+4. In the summary, include relevant user context.
+5. If no valuable data is found, return a summary of the conversation.
+6. Aim for high-quality, reusable information in the data chunks.
+7. Be highly selective and only include information that is truly valuable and relevant.
+8. Keep the summary concise but informative, capturing the essence of the conversation.

+Remember: Extract and consolidating only the most usefull information for later reuse in chunks, MUST exclude user related data in chuncks.